 The success of these efforts has been evident, with NDS achieving the highest divisional scores in the wellbeing section of the 2021 University staff experience survey.
-When compared to the wider university, we achieved the 5th highest score (the highest of any department with more than 24 members of staff).
+When compared to the wider university, we achieved the 5th highest score (and the highest of any department with more than 24 members of staff).
 Most importantly, when asked to rate the effectiveness of the department's response to the pandemic, we achieved gender parity in responses, receiving scores of 4.2 from female staff and 4.1 from male staff (Table 11, Table 12).
-We aim to carry this work forward and share our learnings and success with other departments and institutions (NAP4.1-4.3).
+We aim to carry this work forward and share our learnings and success with other departments and institutions (NAPError!
+Reference source not found.-4.3).